Weasels are primarily nocturnal, small carnivores living across North America. They live a solitary lifestyle and have a varied diet?

 What To Feed A Pet Weasel?

-In recent years, pet weasels have become popular.
+In recent years, weasels have become popular as pets.
 People see them as exotic and exciting animals to keep at home.
-Having a pet weasel is not an easy task as they are not domesticated animals.
-Feeding them can be pretty demanding too.
+Having a pet weasel is not an easy animal to look after as they are not domesticated animals.
+Feeding them can be demanding too.

-Firstly, if they are not the only pet, they could attack and possibly kill and eat other pets.
-Having a parrot, rabbit, or hamster in the same house could be dangerous.
+If they are not the only pets in the house, they could attack and possibly kill and eat other pets.
+Having a parrot, rabbit, or hamster in the same house could be deadly.

-Giving pet weasels live animals for food is impossible.
+Giving pet weasels live animals for food shouldn’t be done.
 Weasels are very similar to ferrets, and there is dry and canned food for ferrets available on the market.

-Some weasel owners give them cat food, as both species are carnivores, but cat food has different additives, such as vitamins and minerals than ferret food.
+Some weasel owners give them cat food, as both species are carnivores, but cat food has different additives, including vitamins and minerals than ferret food.
 Ferret food contains more protein than cat food.

-It is essential to choose high-quality food manufacturers that contain mostly meat.
+It is essential to choose high-quality food manufacturers that contain a high meat content.
 Cheaper alternatives include a lot of grain as fillers to lower the price.
-Food with fillers is not suitable for weasels, and it can cause health problems.
-Buying quality ferret food is expensive but necessary.
+Food with fillers is not suitable for weasels, and it can cause health problems long-term.
+Buying quality ferret food is expensive but necessary if you want to keep a pet weasel.

-Occasionally, owners will give them dead mice, usually sold to feed pet snakes.
-It is also possible to feed weasels with poultry.
+Occasionally, owners will give them dead mice, usually sold to feed pet snakes, and it is also possible to feed weasels with poultry.

 In the wild, ferrets will combine different prey, and feeding them mice and chicken at home can’t provide all the nutrients necessary for a healthy life.
 A balanced diet, including dry and canned food, is essential.

 When dosing food, owners should not give too much at once but rather feed their pet weasel in small quantities more often, which imitates their natural feeding pattern.
-Weasels will also hide bits of food and store them for later.
+Weasels may also hide bits of food and store them for later, which is not ideal in a home.